Betts hits 2 HRs, Kershaw beats Yankees for 1st time in Dodgers' 8-4 win

 TRAINER’S ROOM

-Yankees: Carlos Rodón had a 30-pitch bullpen session that went well, according to manager Aaron Boone.
-Rodon has been out since spring training due to a sore left forearm and a back injury, but the $162 million left-hander should be ready to face live hitters soon.
+Yankees: CF Greg Allen left in the eighth with hip flexor pain, Boone said.
+He could be headed to the injured list. … Carlos Rodón had a 30-pitch bullpen session.
+He has been out since spring training due to a sore left forearm and a back injury, but the $162 million left-hander should be ready to face live hitters soon.

 Dodgers: Struggling Noah Syndergaard will stay in the Dodgers’ rotation for his next start Wednesday, manager Dave Roberts said.
 Syndergaard has a 6.54 ERA, but says he is healthy.